wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ![kubernetes core monitoring](/images/kubernetes_core.png)

-As part of environment we use the daemonset and we support leader election to ensure all Kubernetes metrics become available from Wavefront.
+The collector runs as a daemonset for high scalability and supports leader election for monitoring cluster-level resources.

 ### Host-Level Monitoring

 The Wavefront Kubernetes collector supports automatic monitoring of host-level metrics and host-level systemd metrics.
-When you set up the collector in your environment, it auto-discovers pods and services and starts collecting host-level metrics from Telegraf.
+When you set up the collector, it auto-discovers pods and services  in your environment and starts collecting host-level metrics.

-To make this possible, we support daemonset mode.
-Furthermore, you can [filter the metrics](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/docs/filtering.md) before they are reported to Wavefront.
+You can [filter the metrics](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/docs/filtering.md) before they are reported to Wavefront.

 ### Application Monitoring